 In May 2021, AESOP issued \$800 million of asset-backed notes with an expected final payment date of August 2026.
 In June 2021, AESOP issued \$96 million, \$105 million and \$103 million of asset-backed notes with expected final payment dates of March 2024, September 2024 and August 2025, respectively.
 In November 2021, AESOP issued \$650 million of asset-backed notes with an expected final payment date of February 2027.
 In April 2022, AESOP issued \$660 million of asset-backed notes to investors with an expected final payment date of August 2027.
 In May 2022, AESOP issued \$87 million, \$68 million and \$55 million of asset-backed notes with expected final payment dates of March 2025, March 2023 and September 2023, respectively.
-In June 2022, AESOP entered into \$800 million of variable funding asset-backed notes to investors with a final payment date of September 2022.
+In June 2022, AESOP entered into \$800 million of variable funding assetbacked notes to investors with a final payment date of September 2022.
 In July 2022, AESOP issued \$389 million and \$374 million of asset-backed notes to investors with expected final payment dates of February 2026 and February 2028, respectively.
-Following this issuance, amounts available under our \$800 million variable funding asset-backed notes to zero.
-In November 2022, AESOP issued \$500 million of asset-backed notes to investors with an expected final payment dates of february 2026 and February 2028, respectively.
-Following this issuance, amounts available under our \$800 million variable funding asset-backed notes to investors with expected final payment dates of funding asset-backed notes to investors with an expected final payment date of April 2026.
+Following this issuance, amounts available under our \$800 million variable funding asset-backed notes supplement entered into during June 2022 were reduced to zero.
+In November 2022, AESOP issued \$500 million of asset-backed notes to investors with an expected final payment date of April 2026.
 We used the proceeds from these borrowings to fund the repayment of maturing vehicle-backed debt and the acquisition of rental cars in the United States.
 Borrowings under the Avis Budget Rental Car Funding program primarily represent fixed rate notes and had a weighted average interest rate of 4.07% and 2.66% as of December 31, 2022 and 2021 respectively.